 Writing an exam or your degree project?
 Wondering about the exam rules or GDPR when collecting personal data?
 Read our information.

 If you need to pause your studies, you must apply for an academic leave of absence to have a guaranteed place on the programme after the break.

 At Uppsala University, you have the opportunity to play an active role in influencing your study situation and work environment in many different ways.

 If you have questions about working environment or equal opportunities

 - Study and career counsellors: The counsellors offer counselling and support about your thoughts on studies and careers.

 - Coordinators for targeted study support: If you have a long-term disability, you can receive support during your studies.

 - Ombudsmen for grading issues: If you think that the examination or grading has been unfairly done, you can turn to the ombudsmen for grading issues.

 - Legal officers: Contact the University's legal officers if you have legal issues or questions concerning disciplinary matters.

 - The head of department is responsible for investigating harassment and abusive discrimination at the department.
 The head of department is responsible for ending the harassment.

 - The study counsellor is bound to professional secrecy.
 If you want to make a report, the study counsellor can be a support in this.

 - You can also talk to, for example, a teacher or director of studies or someone else in the university's staff who you trust.

 The Student Health Centre has counsellors and psychologists who will assist you in times of need.

 If you would like to make a complaint about your courses, programme or study environment, you should first contact your department.
 Read more about how you can make a complaint.

-A student and PhD ombudsman can inform you on the rules and rights that apply at the university and provide advice and assistance to resolve problems related to your studies.
+There are also a student and PhD student ombudsmen who can inform you on the rules and rights that apply at the university.
+They provide advice and assistance to resolve problems related to your studies.